Zain-Muiz/BeatTheGamev2/README.md

 <hr>

 ### Tech Stack Used :

 - Node.js
 - React.js

+### Defined EndPoints :

+- users/migratetouserlogin - migrates registered users to userlogin
+- /login - handles login

 ### Terms and Conditions :

 - Use only for internal university purposes.
 Using publicly with real names of teams and players could be considered as infringement of copyright